-(4) The chief of the office of dental public health, who serves as a member of the board.
+(4) The chief of the office of dental public health, who shall serve as an ex-officio member of the board; and

-(b) The governor shall appoint the members of the board, except that prior to appointing the six (6) dentist members the governor may submit a list of all candidates to the appropriate dental societies for comments as to their qualifications.
+(b) The governor shall appoint the members of the board, except that prior to appointing the eight (8) dentist members, the governor may submit a list of all candidates to the appropriate dental societies for comments as to their qualifications.
 No member shall be appointed for more than two (2) consecutive full terms.
 A member appointed for less than a full term (originally or to fill a vacancy) may serve two (2) full terms in addition to that part of a full term, and a former member is again eligible for appointment after a lapse of one or more years.
 All subsequent appointments to the board shall be for a term of three (3) years.
 Any member of the board may be removed by the governor for neglect of duty, misconduct, malfeasance, or misfeasance in office after being given a written statement of the charges against him or her and sufficient opportunity to be heard on the charges.
-The board shall elect from its members a chairperson who shall be a dentist duly licensed under the laws of the state of Rhode Island, and a vice-chairperson who shall in the absence of the chairperson exercise all powers of the chairperson, and secretary, who serve for one year or until their successors are appointed and qualified.
-The board shall meet at least once a month or more often upon the call of the chairperson, director of health or dental administrator, at any times and places that the chairperson designates.
+The director of the department of health shall appoint from the members a chairperson who shall be a dentist duly licensed under the laws of the state of Rhode Island, and a vice-chairperson who shall in the absence of the chairperson exercise all powers of the chairperson, and secretary, who serve for one year or until their successors are appointed and qualified.
+The board shall meet at least once a month or more often upon the call of the chairperson, director of health, or dental administrator, at any times and places that the chairperson designates.